How Long After Arrest Is Arraignment (And Why)?

 To conclude, the criminal case is a long and complex process that starts with an investigation, followed by an arrest, then being charged with the crimes, then the arraignment, then the discovery of either side of the case, followed by plea bargaining, then a preliminary hearing, after which the trials are held, then the court delivers the sentencing.
 After receiving a sentence, the defendant may even file for an appeal if necessary.

-Between the arrest and the arraignment, there is usually a 48-hour gap if the suspect is in custody, as this time allows for the preparation and gathering of evidence.
+Between the arrest and the arraignment, there is a 48-hour gap if the suspect is in custody, as this time allows for the preparation and gathering of evidence.
 But if the suspect is bailed out, then the arraignment may even take up to weeks to happen.

 References